MMDShen/GuessIt-Project-0/README.md

 # GuessIt-Project-0
-guess a number between 1 to 100 in 10 turn // Tailwind-PHP-COOKIES
+guess a number between 1 to 100 in 10 turn // Tailwind-PHP-COOKIES-Flex
+Responsive

+i Just Tried to Keep It Simple no Git Commits / No External php Files / No Try to Add Complex Codes and features